pervognsen/bitwise/README.md

 and have gradually expanded my understanding up and down the stack.
 It's only in the last few years I've really gotten down to the nuts and bolts at the hardware design level, particularly with FPGAs and digital logic design.
-So that's what will define the bottom for us in practical terms, although I do plan to explain some of the theory pertaining to analog circuits and transistors at the IC level, so there's an understanding of what's being abstracted out.
+So that's what will define the bottom for us in practical terms, although I do plan to explain some of the theory pertaining to analog circuits and transistors at the IC level.

 # Structure